sparlund/new_abaqus/README.md

 ### new_abaqus
 The finite element method (FEM) is way to solve engineering problem and mathematical models.
-Typical problem areas of interest include the traditional fields of structural analysis, heat transfer, fluid flow, mass transport, and electromagnetism...
+Typical problem areas of interest include the traditional fields of structural analysis, heat transfer, fluid flow, mass transport, and electromagnetism.

 Abaqus (C) is a commercial software for solving a myriad of engineering problems using FEM.
 This small project attempts to emulate some of its features, in the field of structural analysis.
 The project is far from finished, but there's a few examples below that shows great promise in showing similar results to the software it tries to be.

 One of the main features of new_abaqus is that it can read a mesh described in the specific Abaqus format.
 That format is explained [here](https://classes.engineering.wustl.edu/2009/spring/mase5513/abaqus/docs/v6.5/books/gss/default.htm?startat=ch02s03.html), for example.
 Typically one creates the mesh in a pre-processor and output the geometry to the Abaqus(C) format, one such open source software is [gmsh](https://gmsh.info/).

-The program takes 1 argument, an input file containing the mesh and load case definition.
-On linux:
+The program takes 1 argument: an input file containing the mesh and load case definition.
 ```
 ./new_abaqus example.inp
 ```